openvinotoolkit/openvino/docs/Documentation/model_introduction.md

 The resulting model is saved to IR (Intermediate Representation) which can be read with the ``ov.read_model()`` method, then be compiled and inferred.

-To use it, you need a pre-trained deep learning model in one of the supported formats: TensorFlow, PyTorch, PaddlePaddle, TensorFlow Lite, MXNet, Caffe, Kaldi, or ONNX.
-Model Optimizer converts the model to the OpenVINO Intermediate Representation format (IR), which you can infer later with :doc:`OpenVINO™ Runtime <openvino_docs_OV_UG_OV_Runtime_User_Guide>`.
+To use it, you need a pre-trained deep learning model in one of the supported formats: TensorFlow, TensorFlow Lite, PyTorch, PaddlePaddle, or ONNX. ``mo`` converts the model to the OpenVINO Intermediate Representation format (IR), which you can infer later with :doc:`OpenVINO™ Runtime <openvino_docs_OV_UG_OV_Runtime_User_Guide>`.

 .. note::